 Your locked storage unit is very secure, however, keeping cash is storage is just not smart.
 If the cash were to go missing, you have no remedy.
 Even if you’ve insured your stored stuff, the insurance policy won’t reimburse your cash.

 There’s a reason not to store fine artwork in addition to the obvious potential for theft.
-Unless the unit is climate controlled, storage units can experience extreme heat and cold.
+Unless the unit is climate friendly, storage units can experience extreme heat and cold.
 These extreme temperatures could damage your art.

-Anything that can’t be replaced, even if you have the funds, should not be in your storage unit.
+Anything that is irreplaceable, even if you have the funds, should not be in your storage unit.
 Some examples are family heirlooms and valuable jewelry.
 Like art, these items could be also be damaged by extreme temperatures.
 Additionally, you don’t want to find yourself in the same situation as the daughters of Malcolm X. They had to hire a lawyer to retrieve their father’s papers which had been sold in an auction because they were part of the contents of a storage unit that wasn’t current on its rent.

-Chemicals, Hazardous Waste, and Explosives.
+Items Prohibited for Storage – Chemicals, Hazardous Waste, and Explosives.

 Materials that are too dangerous to store in your home or business also pose too much of a hazard to keep in storage.
 Any material that is inherently flammable, toxic, or explosive should never be placed in storage.
 Here are examples of common hazardous materials that don’t belong in storage: